Best Italian Ski Resorts: 9 Mountains Worth the Journey

 Cortina d'Ampezzo: Dolomite Drama and Olympic Legacy

 Cortina d'Ampezzo hosted alpine events during the Milan-Cortina 2026 Winter Olympics, adding a new gondola link between the Cinque Torri and Tofana sectors and modernising lift infrastructure across the resort.
-The result is a more connected ski area set beneath some of the most dramatic mountain scenery in the Alps — the Tofane group, Cristallo, and the Cinque Torri form a limestone amphitheatre around the town.
+The result is a more connected ski area set beneath the Tofane group, Cristallo, and the Cinque Torri — a limestone amphitheatre that forms one of the most photographed skylines in Alpine skiing.

 The skiing spans 120 kilometres of marked runs, with the Dolomiti Superski pass extending access to 1,200 kilometres across 12 interconnected valleys.
 Cortina's terrain leans intermediate, though the Forcella Staunies descent and the off-piste beneath Cristallo challenge experienced skiers.
 The town itself has genuine year-round character — a pedestrianised Corso Italia lined with independent boutiques, galleries, and cafes that feel more Italian hill town than purpose-built resort.